abbreviatedman/spellbound/data/quotes.md

 105
 00:04:26,422 --> 00:04:28,022
-It's not the Mona Lisa, but...
+It's not the Mona Lisa, but…

 106
 00:04:28,124 --> 00:04:30,758